zspatter/network-simulation/README.md

-# Network-Simulation
+# Network Simulation

 This project is designed to simulate an organ transplant system.
-Its aim is to simulate potential problems that may occur while transporting organs from facility to facility.
-Factors that could affect the system include: the number of vehicles available in circulation, construction (closed roads), the amount of time an organ remains viable out of the human body, traffic, and natural disasters.
-For the purposes of this simulated model, problems during transport will be represented by removing paths between two given nodes.
-The system will handle these problems by finding alternative routes between two destinations.

-The network will be represented by a collection of dictionaries.
+Its aim is to simulate the organ transplant matching process.
+To accomplish this, there will be a list of patients in need of an organ transplant within a given network of hospitals.
+After organs are harvested from a deceased organ donor, the system will find the most optimal match by looking at the list of patients, then the organ will be allocated to the matched patient.

+The following criteria are used to determine matches:
+1. The patient's need must be of the same organ type (kidney, lungs, heart, etc.)
+2. The patient must be of a compatible blood type (example: patient: AB-, organ: B-)
+3. The organ must be able to be transported to the patient's hospital while remaining viable (organ-specific time limit)
+4. The optimal match will be the patient who matches the above criteria with the highest priority rating

 #### The smallest element within our graph is a Node object.
 A Node consists of:
 1. A node ID which is a unique identifier.